 Bodyboard also found a place in Nazaré, mainly in North Beach.
 In a long time, bodyboarders catch these waves, sometimes… dangerously!
 On video two we can see one of those sessions, on November 2004.
 The bodyboarders face the big waves without any support!

 Since 2003, it takes place in North Beach the Nazaré Special Edition (Sumol Special Edition since 2005), an international bodyboarding championship for invited athletes.

 The 3rd video shows the first record in the giant waves of the North Beach, where two bodyboarders (Porkito e Faustino) face the big waves without the support of jet skis!
 (November 2009).

 It was only in 2010 that the famous big wave surfer, Garrett McNamara, came to Nazaré.
-He was invited by Dino Casimiro (bodyboarder of Nazaré, graduate in Physical Education and senior technician of the City Hall).
+He was invited by Dino Casimiro (bodyboarder of Nazaré and technician of the City Hall).
 Then began the project Zon North Canyon Show and in 2011 McNamara caught a wave with 78 foot / 23.77 meters, beating the world record for the biggest wave ridden until 2017!